 Factors to Consider: Assessing the State of Your Garage Door

 Needing to repair or replace a garage door can be financially stressful.
 In the moment, a repair will typically be more affordable than a replacement and in many cases, is a suitable route.
-However, a replacement may be Other times, a replacement will end up being more cost-effective in the long run.
+Other times, a replacement will end up being more cost-effective in the long run.
 Here are some factors to consider:

 An Inability to Open or Close